jonashackt/crossplane-kuttl/README.md

 brew install kuttl-cli
 ```

-One of the best ways to install a kubectl plugin is to use the package manager [krew](https://github.com/kubernetes-sigs/krew).
+Alternatively: One of the best ways to install a kubectl plugin is to use the package manager [krew](https://github.com/kubernetes-sigs/krew).
 So first install krew via your preferred package manager (see https://krew.sigs.k8s.io/docs/user-guide/setup/install/):

 ```shell
 # Manjaro Linux